ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/session/storing-entities.dotnet.markdown

-# Session : Storing Entities in Session
+# Session : Storing Entities

 To store entities inside the **session** object, use one of the three `Store` methods.